yazdipour/Infix-Prefix-Postfix-Converter/README.md

 # Infix-Prefix-Postfix-Converter

-Simple C# -Win32- App to convert Infix Prefix Postfix notations
+Simple C# -Win32- App which convert Infix Prefix Postfix notations

 Used on: